dagster-io/dagster/python_modules/dagster-dask/README.md

 Check out the docs for `dagster-dask` [here](https://dagster.readthedocs.io/en/latest/sections/deploying/other/dask.html).
 Also checkout other deployment options in the [deployment section](https://dagster.readthedocs.io/en/latest/sections/deploying/index.html) of Dagster's docs.

+### Python version support

+Because Dask has dropped support for Python versions < 3.6, we do not test dagster-dask on Python 2.7 or 3.5.

 ### Running tests

 You will need a running Dask cluster: